mcsee/Software-Design-Articles/Articles/Theory/Programming as Theory Building/readme.md

 Peter Naur was a Danish scientist, winner of a [Turing Award](https://en.wikipedia.org/wiki/Turing_Award) (equivalent to the Nobel Prize in computing).

-He participated in the development of [Algol 60](https://en.wikipedia.org/wiki/ALGOL_60) and helped create the syntax model [BNF](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form) that all programming languages ​​use to define their grammar.
+He participated in the development of [Algol 60](https://en.wikipedia.org/wiki/ALGOL_60) and helped create the syntax model [BNF](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form) that all programming languages use to define their grammar.

 By 1985, Naur had discovered the difficulty in the education of computer professionals and its radical difference from other engineering disciplines.